hokkaido/mas/README.md

         ['cnndm-entities-encoder']="--embed-entities-encoder"
     )

 Running `./scripts/eval/eval-all-cnndm.sh` will evaluate the three models with ROUGE on the test set and save the results inside the `eval` dir.

-### Further Analysis
+### Further analysis

 Please consult the `notebooks` directory for some ideas on how to evaluate these results.